The River House

-Up on stilts – to avoid the 100 year flood level the house is 30 feet up in the air – creating a ship-like detachment from elevated “deck” of this renovated house along the Russian River.
-Like a home perched between giant wood peers the original home is enlarged by INTERSTICE architects to provide a lighter, expanded home, better connected to the lake, and the new shared social spaces – some of which can occupy the comfortable shade of the flood zone volume “under the boardwalk.”
+Up on telephone 40 foot stilts to avoid the 500-year flood level, the house is 30 feet up in the air – and so, its vertical circulation was the first challenge.
+A new stairwell weaves a lacework of wooden slats up the south façade – shading the decks, and providing privacy, while gracefully interconnecting the three levels of use.
+The lush lawns, and shaded garden patio are always busy in the summer months, with dogs and children everywhere.
+The tree house needed both an elevator and a sculptural stairwell to allow quick access from the river and laneway to all levels.
+Like a home perched between giant redwood peers, the original structure is enlarged to provide a lighter, expanded home, better connected to the river, and the new shared social spaces – some of which occupy the comfortable shade of the flood zone volume “Under the Boardwalk.”

 Extruding the Section

-To honor the earlier structure INTERSTICE designed the extension to extruded the clerestory roof break so that it could provide an organizing feature for the new interiors – allowing light into the core areas of the home and connecting rooms – this element is then expressed as an entry feature toward the street.
-New stairs on peers allow an simple direct route past outdoor games porch, gardens, boat shed, utility and water-toy storage areas, all en-route from lake to house and back again.
+To honor the earlier structure INTERSTICE designed the extension to extrude the clerestory roof so that it could provide an organizing feature along the spine of the building, providing more light into the core areas of the home.
+In connecting the rooms with natural light this element is then expressed as an entry feature toward the laneway.
+New stairs on peers allow a simple direct route past the screened outdoor games porch, connecting the lower camping platform with its outdoor shower, gardens, boat shed, utility rooms and elevator, form water-toy storage, all the way up to the new BBQ deck and hot tub at the uppermost living level, and back again.

 Location: Guerneville, CA